istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 keywords: [kubernetes,vms]
 ---

-Instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
+This guide provides instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.

 ## Prerequisites

-* Setup Istio on Kubernetes by following the instructions in the [Installation guide](/docs/setup/kubernetes/quick-start/).
+* You have already set up Istio on Kubernetes.
+If you haven't done so already, you can find out how in the [Installation guide](/docs/setup/kubernetes/quick-start/).

-* The machine must have IP connectivity to the endpoints in the mesh.
+* Mesh expansion machines must have IP connectivity to the endpoints in the mesh.
 This typically requires a VPC or a VPN, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

-* The VM must have access to a DNS server that resolves names to cluster IP addresses.
+* Mesh expansion VMs must have access to a DNS server that resolves names to cluster IP addresses.
 Options include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

+* You have installed the [Helm client](https://docs.helm.sh/using_helm/) and initialized it for your Istio Kubernetes cluster.
+You'll need it to enable mesh expansion for the cluster.

 ## Installation steps

 Setup consists of preparing the mesh for expansion and installing and configuring each VM.
-This guide uses /etc/hosts as an example in this guide since it is the easiest way to get things working.

 ### Preparing the Kubernetes cluster for expansion

-The following commands must be run on a machine with admin privileges to the cluster.
+The first step when adding non-Kubernetes services to an Istio mesh is to configure the Istio installation itself and generate the configuration that will allow it to be used by the mesh expansion VMs.
+To prepare the cluster for mesh expansion, run the following commands on a machine with cluster admin privileges:

-1. If you did not specify `--set global.meshExpansion=true` at install, re-apply the template or 'helm upgrade' with the option enabled.
+1. Ensure that mesh expansion is enabled for the cluster.
+If you did not specify `--set global.meshExpansion=true` at install with Helm, re-apply the template or 'helm upgrade' with the option enabled.

     {{< text bash >}}